gamblevore/speedie/Documentation/Objects.md

 The class's parent might just be "`object`" or it could subclass from something else, like "`list`" or one of your own classes.

-## Reference Cycles?
-You might find yourself wondering: _"Well how do I make a tree, or a double-linked-list in Speedie, without suffering from ref-count-cycles?"_

-Its a good question, but the answer is usually... use `list`.
-Its not always true, but its a good place to start.

-`list` isnt just a normal list... its a tree-list!
-So it is very generally useful.

-`list` uses linked-lists internally... and describes a tree, while taking care of all the ref-counting issues.
-It just makes your life simple.

-`list` is useful for trees in general, but also for linked-lists.
-Otherwise, you'll have to clear the ref-cycles yourself, in order to free memory.

 ## Working With Classes

 Objects have classes, which can be accessed via .class